 After the untimely death of his daughter, Paul Raymond reflects on his life.
-Rising from a mind-reading act, Raymond grew to have a hugely successful career as an erotica magnate which would make him the wealthiest man in Britain.
-Yet for all his material success, Paul's appetites mess up his personal life.
-Even as Paul challenged society's sexual mores, his relationship with his daughter proved troubling and problematic.Written by
+Rising from a mind-reading act, he grew to have a hugely successful career as an erotica magnate which would make him the wealthiest man in Britain.
+Yet for all his material success, his appetites mess up his personal life.
+Even as he challenged society's sexual mores, his relationship with his daughter proved troubling and problematic.Written by

 Kenneth Chisholm (email@example.com)

 While discussing the role of a reporter for 'Men Only' magazine the Fiona Richmond character (Tamsin Egerton) refers to female genitalia as "pussy".
 This term would not have been in use in the 1960s when the film is set.
 Later in the film the correct English term "fanny" is used.
 See more »

 Michael Winterbottom is one of my favourite directors.
 He makes interesting films, they may not always be the most commercial, and The Look Of Love, will I suspect have a wider appeal than say Welcome To Sarayevo but his films are always interesting and engaging, so long may he continue to make them.